oracle/graalpython/docs/user/Embedding-Build-Tools.md

     ...
 </configuration>
 ```
-- The **pythonHome** subsection declares what parts of the standard library should be added to the final JAR file or native executable.
+- The **pythonHome** subsection declares what parts of the standard library should be deployed.

   Each `include` and `exclude` element is interpreted as a Java-like regular expression specifying which file paths should be included or excluded.

 ```xml